 NOTE: Take care not to let the lap belt twist while it is being rewound into the retractor.
-The bulk of the twisted belt may cause the retractor to jam so it will not rewind further, while at the same time the retractor's locking mechanism may prevent the belt from being withdrawn.
+The bulk of the twisted belt may cause the retractor to jam so it will not rewind further, while at the same time locking retractor's mechanism prevent the belt from being withdrawn.
 If a belt should become jammed, you may be able to release it by working the belt in or out until the belt rewinds far enough to unlock.
 If lap belt remains jammed or other parts of the restraint system do not operate properly take the vehicle to your dealer for service.